Suchomimus

-Some palaeontologists consider the genus to be an African species of the European spinosaurid Baryonyx, B. tenerensis.
-Suchomimus might also be a junior synonym of the contemporaneous spinosaurid Cristatusaurus lapparenti, although the latter taxon is based on much more fragmentary remains.
-Suchomimus lived in a fluvial environment of vast floodplains alongside many other dinosaurs, in addition to pterosaurs, crocodylomorphs, fish, turtles, and bivalves.
+Many paleontologists consider Suchomimus to be a probable junior synonym of the contemporaneous spinosaurid Cristatusaurus, although the latter taxon is based on much more fragmentary remains.
+Some researchers have also suggested that Suchomimus might represent an African species of the European spinosaurid Baryonyx, and it has occasionally been referred to in the scientific literature as B. tenerensis.
+However, more recent studies continue to regard the two genera as distinct.
+According to the fossil record of the Elrhaz Formation, Suchomimus lived and hunted in a fluvial environment of vast floodplains alongside many other dinosaurs, in addition to pterosaurs, crocodylomorphs, bony fishes, turtles, and bivalves.